-Since the algorithm's inception, it's been really tough for brands to nail that Instagram posting frequency sweet spot.
-So many factors are now at play when it comes to a content distribution strategy, and a non-chronological feed basically means that no one can predict when their posts will be seen by their followers, even when actively monitoring activity stats.
+Since the Instagram algorithm's inception, it's been really tough for brands to nail that Instagram posting frequency sweet spot.
+Many factors are now at play when it comes to a content distribution strategy, and a non-chronological feed basically means that it’s difficult to predict when their posts will be seen by their followers, even when actively monitoring activity stats.

-This can prove to be problematic for a business trying to optimize all visual asset output on such an important channel.
-Social media has made brand marketing so much more effective, yet so much more complex than it once was.
-The proximity to consumers offers a closeness and insight into a brand's target market that never would have been possible before, but its incessant evolution makes it impossible to keep up with, let alone to master.
+This can prove to be problematic for a business trying to optimize all visual asset output on such an important channel — this includes adding trending Instagram hashtags and Instagram alt text.
+Social media has made brand marketing so much more effective, yet much more complex than it once was.
+The proximity to consumers offers closeness and insight into a brand's target market that never would have been possible before, but its incessant evolution makes it impossible to keep up with, let alone master.

-But where there's data there are facts, and while things change literally every single day on Instagram, the numbers are always right on cue like the prompter whispering from behind the curtain.
-Post engagement is the holy grail of Instagram success, but attaining the highest reach per post is also an important KPI, especially as audiences become increasingly flooded with new content to consume every second.
+Where there's data, there are facts — and while things change literally every single day on Instagram, the numbers are always on cue.
+Post engagement is the holy grail of Instagram success, but attaining the highest reach per post is also an important KPI, especially as audiences become increasingly flooded with new content to consume.